Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 <gibemitter particle="gib" particleamount="20" velocitymin="200" velocitymax="700" anglemin="0" anglemax="360" scalemin="1" scalemax="1" emitinterval="0" particlespersecond="0" highqualitycollisiondetection="False" copyentityangle="False" />
 ```

 - `health`: Defines numerous properties relating to this character's health, such as max vitality, crush depth and health regeneration.
 In the case of playable characters, it's also used to determine the appearance of the healing UI.
+Note that the ´healthindex´ defined for each limb on the ragdoll file refers to the limb(health) definitions laid out here.
   - Example:

 ```xml